zekmulat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4.lastlines -> write the script that displays the last lines 5.firstlines -> write the script that displays the first lines 6.thirdlines -> write the script that displays third lines
+4.lastlines -> write the script that displays the last lines 5.firstlines -> write the script that displays the first lines 6.thirdlines -> write the script that displays third lines 7.file -> write the script that displays file
+8.cwd state -> write the script that displsays cwd files